 The Ten – Trusting Your Community

 The church we worked with in Atlanta was in a great section of town when the building was built in the mid 50’s.
-But like most communities, the combination of growing landlocked businesses and white flight had left the area with a lot of abandon buildings.
+But it had changed by the time we moved there 50 years later.
+The combination of landlocked businesses and white flight had left the area with a lot of abandon buildings.
 An area that at one time was the place to be had become the most undesirable part of town.

 I don't know if you've ever been the victim of theft but if you have then you know that more is lost than stolen property.
 Your sense of security is erased.
-If someone would brazenly break into a church to steal from me then what else would they do?
+If someone would brazenly break into a church then what else would they do?
 Your trust in other human beings is shaken.

 The inevitable question a victim of theft asks is, who did it?
 Was it a stranger?
 Or was it a neighbor?
-I found myself looking at everyone in that neighborhood differently, suspecting everyone.
+Had they visited with us so they could scope out the building?
+That Sunday I changed.
+I began to look at our neighbors differently.
+In my mind everyone was a suspect.
 Could they really be trusted or were they waiting for another opportunity to violate the church and my property?

 The first principle is the right of ownership is affirmed.

 It is not a sin to have things.
 Most of us here this morning would say, well of course we can own things, have you seen how much tax I pay on the stuff I owe?
 But it’s important that we make sure we own things and that things don’t own us.

 From the beginning God created people to be caretakers, we are to take care of the things that God has allowed us to posses.
 It is okay for us to own things.
 But, God never gives the Haves the right to oppress the Have Nots.
 God has never condoned His people amassing a fortune at the cost of others' well-being.